chriskaringeg/Crimmz-pass-locker/README.md

 ## Description

 Password locker is a Python application that enables one to hide his or her credentials of their accounts.
-This enables one to even hide information before initiating an account..It acts as a fort to one's credentials
+This enables one to even hide information before initiating an account..It acts as a fort to one's credentials.

 ## User stories